JuliaAI/MLJ.jl/docs/src/freezing_learned_parameters.md

 If a model has a hyper-parameter called `frozen`, and that model is bound to data in a machine `mach`, then calling `fit!(mach; kwargs...)` has no effect on the learned parameters, unles `mach` has not yet been trained.
-This is true even if other hyperparameters have changed, or one specifies new views of the data, as in `fit(mach, rows=...)`.
+This is true even if other hyper-parameters have changed, or one specifies new views of the data, as in `fit(mach, rows=...)`.
 This can be useful for freezing one component model in a [`Pipeline`](@ref) or model [`Stack`](@ref) when retraining that component is expensive.

 While most models don't have the `frozen` hyper-parameter, you can achieve the same effect by wrapping your model using `Freezable` as explained below.